Photographs and additional information courtesy of Margaret.

 Alfred is second from the left – photograph taken in England, before Alfred went to France in March 1915

-Alfred with his brother Walter, (seated) who served with the Suffolk Regiment, 4th Battalion.
+Alfred with his brother Walter, (seated).
 Walter survived the war but was so traumatised he never said a word about it.

 Alfred’s fellow sergeants, of ‘C’ Battery, 236th Brigade, killed on the same day and laid to rest together were both living in Brixton when they enlisted on the 27th March 1911, at Holland Road, in the town.